-But 20% of alcoholics don’t fit this description, these individuals are referred to as functional alcoholics.
+But 20% of alcoholics don’t fit this description.
+These individuals are referred to as functional alcoholics.
 From the outside, they look like normal, productive individuals.
-They’re generally middle class, they go to work every day, maintain their marriage and appear to be good parents.
+They’re generally middle class; they go to work every day; they maintain their marriage and appear to be good parents.
 A functional alcoholic’s high level of productivity often leads to denial.
-Functional alcoholics and their loved ones believe that since they don’t fit the typical prototype of an alcoholic that they must not be.
-But if you look a little closer, you’ll the cracks in the foundation.
+Functional alcoholics and their loved ones believe that since they don’t fit the typical prototype of an alcoholic, they must not be.
+But if you look a little closer, you’ll see cracks in the foundation.

 How to tell if someone is a functional alcoholic:

-- Drinks every day, alone or with others, often times more than originally planned.
+- Drinks every day, alone or with others, often times more than recommended

 - Gets angry when confronted about their drinking

 - Frequently has a hangover or feels "sick"

 - Short stints of sobriety accompanied by mood swings, anger and irritability